 RES Media Briefing

 Rat races and glass ceilings, with Peter Bardsley, 2006,

 Topics in Theoretical Economics, Vol. 6 : Iss.
 1, Article

 Some results on anti-competitive behavior in multi-unit

-ascending price auctions, forthcoming in C. Plott and V. Smith
+ascending price auctions, 2008.
+In C. Plott and V. Smith

 Amsterdam: Elsevier Press.
 PDF

 On competitive equilibria with common complementarities,